Gaming the System with Rewards Credit Cards

 I’ve noticed a trend among financial bloggers recently.
 People have started playing around with high-reward credit cards for fun and profit.
 Signing up for them in bulk, scooping the signing bonuses, strategically using the good ones, and cancelling the duds.

 Now, I’m no novice to the idea of a cash back credit card: I used a REI Visa from 1999-2006 that yielded 1% cash back on all purchases, which added to several hundred dollars each year.
 In 2006, I switched to a Travelocity American Express that doubles the reward, giving the equivalent of 2% back on most purchases, and 10% back on travel.
 The only hitch is that the rebate can only be applied to travel purchases booked through Travelocity (air, hotel, car rental).
-This wouldn’t work for everyone, but it works for us since we travel a few times each year.
+This wouldn’t work for everyone, but it works for us since we travel at least once or twice each year.

 Today, the credit card companies still send similar checks, but they now have much sneakier conditions like “0% APR for one year!” (except a fee of $10 or 3% of the balance, whichever is greater).
-Excuse me, but that’s a 3% APR if you ask me, about the same as my existing home equity line of credit.
+Excuse me, but that’s a 3% APR, about the same as my existing home equity line of credit.
 Trying to mislead customers like that is a huge FAIL and should be illegal.
 So I now mutter a few swear words at the bank as I shuttle each of these offers from the mailbox to the document shredder.

 But this year, I’ve noticed another opportunity opening up: credit cards that pay you an absolute shitload of money to sign up.